Micro Encoder FAQ

 4. Fix the spring flange to the machine housing

 Finally, use the outer mounting holes of the spring flange to fix it to the machine housing.
-Screws for fixing to the housing are not included.
+Screws for fixing it to the housing are not included.

 When fixing it to the housing, use a spacer of about 1.5 to 2 mm between the spring flange and the housing so that the spring flange does not touch the housing.
 Otherwise, the spring action of the flange cannot be maintained.